cosminadrianpopescu/vim-sql-workbench/README.md

 while having a database connection opened.
 Then you call the `SWDbExplorerReconnect` in order to be able to execute commands again.

+## SWDbExplorerToggleFormDisplay

+If on a line in the results panel which contains a row in a resultset, then this row will be displayed as a form.
+If already displaying a form, then the resultset will be displayed.

 ## SWSqlShowAllColumns

 This will unhide all hidden columns from the current result set